-LEGAL IMPLICATIONS (Author Initials HP Date 10/11/22)
+LEGAL IMPLICATIONS (Author HMP Date 26/9/23)

-- 35. Section 88C of the School Standards and Framework Act 1998, as amended, requires, before the beginning of each school year, the admission authority for a maintained school in England to determine the admission arrangements which are to apply for that year. - 36.
+- 36. Section 88C of the School Standards and Framework Act 1998, as amended, requires, before the beginning of each school year, the admission authority for a maintained school in England to determine the admission arrangements which are to apply for that year. - 37.
 The School Admissions (Admission Arrangements and Co-ordination of Admission Arrangements) (England) Regulations 2012, as amended, state that every admission authority must determine their admission arrangements on or before 28 February in the determination year.
-The Statutory Guidance contained in the School Admissions Code (September 2021) at paragraph 1.45 provides consultation is only need if changes are proposed subject to the requirement that admission authorities must consult on their admission arrangements at least once every 7 years.

-- 37. The Regulations also require a local authority to formulate, in relation to each academic year, a qualifying scheme in relation to each primary and secondary school in their area.
+The Statutory Guidance contained in the School Admissions Code (September 2021) at paragraph 1.45 provides consultation is only need if changes are proposed subject to the requirement that admission authorities must consult on their admission arrangements at least once every 7 years. - 38.
+The Regulations also require a local authority to formulate, in relation to each academic year, a qualifying scheme in relation to each primary and secondary school in their area.
 The local authority must formulate a qualifying scheme by 1 January in the relevant determination year and must inform the Secretary of State on or before 28 February in the relevant determination year whether they have secured the adoption of a qualifying scheme or not.
 The School Information (England) Regulations 2008 require that local authorities publish a composite prospectus for parents by 12 September each year which contains the admissions arrangements.
 An amendment has been published to the regulations which came into force on 14 February 2017.
-This requires local authorities to include details of local University Technology Colleges (UTCs) in the prospectus and to write to parents of prospective pupils to confirm the appropriate admission arrangements to UTCs. - 38.
-As set out in the report The Education (Relevant Areas for Consultation on Admission Arrangements) Regulations 1999 requires all local authorities to biannually review the relevant area which identifies all schools must be consulted on changes to admission arrangements.
-The Council has determined the Relevant Area for Admission to schools as the geographical area covered by the City of Doncaster Council.
-Consultation has been completed with regard to this.
+This requires local authorities to include details of local University Technology Colleges (UTCs) in the prospectus and to write to parents of prospective pupils to confirm the appropriate admission arrangements to UTCs.

-FINANCIAL IMPLICATIONS (Author Initials SB Date 07/11/22)
+FINANCIAL IMPLICATIONS (Author Initials JO Date 27/09/2023)